NYUExperimentalPhysics1-2021/Assignment0/README.md

 # Assignment0

-This read me and associated assignment are adapted from [github.com/ContextLab/psyc32-hello-world/](Jeremey Manning's Psych 32 Assignment Hello, World!)
+This read me and associated assignment are adapted from [Jeremey Manning's Psych 32 Assignment Hello, World!](github.com/ContextLab/psyc32-hello-world/)

 This is a template repository for **Introductory Experimental Physics Python Assignment 0**.
 All of the assignment instruction are in the Jupyter (.ipynb) notebook.
-To begin, open (click) the `hello_world_assignment.ipynb` notebook and then click on the blue "Open in Colab" button at the top.
+To begin, open (click) the `Assignment0.ipynb` notebook and then click on the blue "Open in Colab" button at the top.
 A new tab or window should open in your browser, displaying the notebook in Google Colaboratory.

 # Setup and submission